 Regular vacuuming of carpet and even mattresses and upholstery can remove a lot of allergens including dust mite feces.
 Doing this on a weekly basis or even more often is good to keeps these particles to a minimum.

 The next thing to do is have your carpets professionally steam cleaned on a regular basis.
-Frequency of carpet steam cleaning will vary depending of conditions the carpet is under but should be done at least every year especially if there is someone living at the property who suffers from allergies.
+Frequency of carpet steam cleaning will vary depending on conditions the carpet is under but should be done at least every year especially if there is someone living at the property who suffers from allergies.

 In saying this, there are a number circumstances which may require more frequent steam cleaning such as if the area is susceptible to mould growth – steam cleaning is great for retarding mould growth in carpet.
 Some companies which do carpet dry cleaning only, promote that what they do retards mould growth.
 This is just an assumption.